 Ballot Drop Boxes: At least one Ballot Drop Box is required for every 15,000 registered voters in the County.
 Using the estimated number of 450,000 registered voters for the November 3, 2020 Presidential Election, this would project a total of 30 Ballot Drop Boxes.
-These Ballot Drop Boxes will be available no less than 29 days before Election Day and open during regular business hours.
+These Ballot Drop Boxes will be available no less than 28 days before Election Day and open during regular business hours.
 A Ballot Drop Box outside the Elections Division, at 40 Tower Road, San Mateo, and additional sites will be open twenty-four hours a day.
+To prevent physical damage and unauthorized entry, any unstaffed Drop Box located outdoors is constructed of durable material able to withstand vandalism, removal, and inclement weather.
+The opening slot will not be large enough to allow ballots to be tampered with or removed.

-Each of the City and Town Halls in San Mateo County will have a locked ballot box available for dropping off ballots during their regular business hours.
+Each of the city/town halls in San Mateo County will have a locked ballot box available for receiving ballots during their regular business hours.
 Locked ballot boxes were successfully deployed at several libraries in 2018, and the Elections Division will continue to work with libraries to preserve this practice.
 The Elections Division will work with locations to post information on Election Day to provide alternative drop box sites if they are not open at 7 a.m. or if they close before 8 p.m.
-Signage will inform voters that a ballot box has been picked up if a location closes later than 8 p.m. on Election Day.
+Signage will inform voters that a ballot box has been picked up if a location closes earlier than 8 p.m. on Election Day.